I Can See Your Voice (South Korean game show): Production

-In 2012, producer and creator Lee Seon-young planned to develop a singing reality competition show.
-Besides with initial genre that entirely includes "good singers", she added some unusual elements such as "bad singers", lip sync, and "guessing game" flairs (à la Identity), creating a unique format that would become the "mystery music game show" in the process.
-Also, she originally envisioned a program that will allow anyone to be the main character regardless of their appearances, inspired by Kim Bum-soo who struggled to gain recognition because of his look.
+In 2012, television producer Lee Seon-young initially planned to develop a singing reality competition show "involving only good singers", which she would later add unusual elements such as "bad singers", lip sync, and a "guessing game" flair, thus creating the "mystery music game show" format in the process.
+She also originally envisioned a program that allows anyone to be the "main character" regardless of their appearances, with Kim Bum-soo taking inspiration, who struggled to gain recognition because of his look.

-I Can See Your Voice was formally announced as part of Mnet's 20th anniversary programming lineup in January 2015, with CJ ENM assigning on production duties, only to be later joined by the Signal Entertainment Group for its third season.
+I Can See Your Voice formally announced as part of Mnet's 20th anniversary programming lineup in January 2015, with CJ ENM assigning on production duties, only to be later joined by Signal Entertainment Group for its third season.